nerush/CLRS/Chapter2/exercises.md

 **Initialization**:
 We start by showing that the loop invariant holds after the first loop iteration.
 As selection sort works by finding the smallest element from the unsorted part of the array and by exchanging it with the very first element of the unsorted part of the array, after the first loop iteration the head of the array contains the smallest element and length of unsorted region is reduced by 1.

 **Maintenance**: Next, we tackle the second property: showing that each iteration maintains the loop invariant.
 On each iteration, the algorithm finds the smallest element from the unsorted part of the array and exchanges it with the head of the unsorted part of array.
 After each iteration, the sorted region of the array is increased by 1 and the unsorted region of the array is decreased by 1.
 It is very important to mention that each found the smallest element from unsorted part of the array on iteration `i` is always greater or equal to the element found on iteration `i-1`, so that property of sorted array holds for the sorted region.

 **Termination**: The selection sort terminates after `A.length-1` iterations.
 As each element of the sorted array is less than or equal to the next element, the property os sorted array holds.
 Hence, the algorithm is correct.

 Why does it need to run for only the first n - 1 elements, rather than for all n elements?

-As selection sort always tries to find the smallest element from the array, after `A.length - 1` iterations all the elements which are smaller than the remaining one have already been found and sorted, so that the remaining one is the greatest.
+As selection sort always tries to find the smallest element from the unsorted part of the array, after `A.length - 1` iterations all the elements which are smaller than the remaining one have already been found and sorted, so that the remaining one is the greatest.
 By sorting `A.length - 1` elements we have the greatest one at the and of the array for free.
 That is why selection sort needs to run only
 `A.length - 1` iterations in the outer loop.

 Give the best-case and worst-case running times of selection sort in O-notation.